East Los Angeles, California: Charter schools

 Other schools in the area include the Knowledge Is Power Program (KIPP) charter schools Raíces Academy (Grades Transitional kindergarten (TK)-4), Iluminar Academy (Grades TK-4), Sol Academy (Grades 5-8), Academy of Innovation (Grades 5-8).
 The KIPP is a nationwide network of free open-enrollment college-preparatory schools.
 The Arts in Action Community Charter Elementary School (Grades TK-5) open and started classes at its new school site in the 2019–2020 school year.

 Five middle schools that include in 2014 the Ánimo Ellen Ochoa Charter Middle School was founded and named after former astronaut and Director of the Johnson Space Center.
 The Alliance College-Ready Middle Academy 8 opened August 1, 2014.
 The Arts in Action Charter Middle school opened in summer 2020.

-Construction of a new Ednovate Charter High School to be named Esperanza College Prep was started on October 2021.
+Construction of a new Ednovate Charter High School to be named Esperanza College Prep was started in October 2021.
 Expected to be ready by fall 2022.
 Once completed, about 440 Esperanza students currently split between Hilda Solis Learning Academy and the former Our Lady of Soledad (Our Lady of Solitude) School will be taught under one roof.
 A performance space and a dance studio will allow a Baile Folklorico dance program to practice.
 The Alliance Morgan McKinzie High School opened August 31, 2009.
 The Oscar De La Hoya Ánimo Charter High School was temporary in the Salesian Boys and Girls Club of Los Angeles before it moved to it new location in Boyle Heights (it opened its doors in August 2003).